-Mr McVeigh confirmed that the dental team had received IPC training relevant to their roles and responsibilities and that they had good knowledge and understanding of these procedures.
-Review of training records evidenced that the dental team had completed relevant IPC training and had received regular updates.
+Discussion with the lead dental nurse confirmed she had received IPC training relevant to her roles and responsibilities and demonstrated good knowledge and understanding of these procedures.
+Review of training records and the training matrix submitted following the inspection evidenced that the dental team had completed relevant IPC training and had received regular updates.